-Claude Allison Park Fields #'s 3, 4 and 5.
+Claude Allison Park Fields 3, 4 and 5.
 The park is located on the east side of Beech Daly, north of Six Mile road.
-Field # 3 is just east of the tennis courts and Field #4 is the center diamond directly behind the RL3 Clubhouse.
+Field 3 is just east of the tennis courts and Field 4 is the center diamond directly behind the RL3 Clubhouse, and Field 5 is furthest east near Lennane.